Select a language:

 Enforcement Operation graphic

-Dana Point, Ca. (February 25, 2024): The Orange County Sheriff’s Department will have extra deputies out on patrol Tuesday, February 27, in the city of Dana Point looking for violations made by drivers and motorcyclists that increase the risk of crashes.
+Mission Viejo, Ca. (May 4, 2024): The Orange County Sheriff’s Department will have extra deputies out on patrol Monday, May 6, in the city of Mission Viejo looking for violations made by drivers and motorcyclists that increase the risk of crashes.

 With nearly 900,000 registered motorcycles in the state, many road users are going places without the same protections as drivers.
 Motorcycle riders are 28 times more likely to die in a crash than vehicle occupants.